vs65497/6dof_ik/README.md

   - Pathing Simulator (Incomplete): https://github.com/zanzivyr/6dof_ik/blob/main/pathing_sim.py
 - Original 3D engine via Quaternions: https://youtube.com/shorts/hPEd5JOKDyQ
   - 3D Engine: https://github.com/zanzivyr/6dof_ik/blob/main/graphicsEngine.py
+  - Custom Linear Algebra Package for 3D engine: https://github.com/zanzivyr/6dof_ik/blob/main/linalg_graphics.py

 ## Path Planner
 Attempted to write a smooth path planner for the end-effector.
 The intended useage was the following:
 1) The user would use the controller to record multiple set points in the workspace
 2) These set points would be stored as a point-to-point path in the order received
-3) The Path Planner would extrapolate a smooth trajectory over these points
+3) The Path Planner would extrapolate a smooth trajectory over these points via 3D Bezier Curves

 ### Curvature Method (Newest)
+After a lot of introspection, the original method of using ellipses did not work because of non-convex shapes (the order of the points is important).
+So, instead, I used vectors and curvature.
+Combined with Bezier Curves, I imagined this would be much more efficient.
+Unfortunately, I had to end the project before being able to test this.
 - Derivation: https://raw.githubusercontent.com/zanzivyr/6dof_ik/main/pathing_curvature.pdf
 - Code: https://github.com/zanzivyr/6dof_ik/blob/main/pathing_curvature.py

-### Original Algorithm (Out of date)
+### Original Algorithm, Ellipse Method (Out of date)
+The Ellipse Method takes 3 points in R^3 space and tries to generate an ellipse.
+This ellipse then can give tangents which are used as handlebars for Bezier Curves.
+Thus creating a smooth path.
 - Derivation: https://raw.githubusercontent.com/zanzivyr/6dof_ik/main/path_planner_derivation.pdf
 - Code: https://github.com/zanzivyr/6dof_ik/blob/main/pathing.py